Ethiopia Food Guide

 Kik Alicha (Split Pea Stew)

-Mild split pea stew flavored with turmeric, ginger, and garlic.
-A gentler alternative to spicy wots, popular in everyday meals.
+A mild split pea stew flavored with turmeric, ginger, and garlic.
+It is the gentle counterpart to the spicy wots and turns up in everyday meals.

 Allergens: